 Guidelines for Print Submission

-Hindsight publishes short, very short, and long form fiction.
+Hindsight publishes short, very short, and long form fiction and non-fiction.

 While we don't have any hard and fast rules on print submission length, keep in mind that the longer the piece, the longer the likely response time.
 We are one of the few print magazines that allow for long-form works, your not-so-short stories or even novellas, and your patience is appreciated!
 Keep in mind also that any work above, say, 10k words is likely to be serialized between 2 or more issues.

 We publish creative non-fiction, favoring the personal and revelatory.
 We do not publish essays, reviews, or scholarly work.

 We are eagerly looking for graphic narrative and hybrid work of (almost) any length, both fiction and non-fiction.
 Again, there are no hard and fast rules, beyond common sense.
 If your work is especially long, feel free to pitch it to us first at firstname.lastname@example.org.